angieliangca/Finance-Ledger/README.md

 - As a user, I want to be able to *generate* a financial summary from my ledger.
 - As a user, I want to be able to *save* my ledger to file.
 - As a user, I want to be able to *load* my ledger from file when the program starts.

+## GUI Navigation

+- The control pane at the bottom of the main window has six buttons for six user stories.
+- The user can either load data from an existing file by clicking the Load Ledger button to open a file chooser where they can select a txt file, or start with an empty ledger.
+In this demo, you may select the myLedger.txt file from the data folder.
+- The input pane on the left of the main window has six input fields to add an item.
+The category list combo box changes according to the type radio button selected.
+The amount formatted text field helps format the amount entered by the user to a positive number with two decimal points.
+The user can click the Add Item button after filling in the fields.
+If the user try to add a duplicate item, a message will pop up.
+In this demo, you may try to add different items, then just click the add button twice to see the duplicate item message.
+- The display pane on the right of the main window has a scroll pane to display the item list.
+The user can click the Review Details button to view the ledger.
+After the item list is displayed, the Review Details button turns into Hide Details button so the user can hide items if confidential.
+When the display is on, the item lists will be updated in real-time if an item is added or deleted.
+In this demo, you may toggle between review and hide, and try to add a new item and delete an item from the list to see the view updates.
+- The user can delete an item by selecting that item on the display pane.
+The Delete Item button is disabled when details are hidden to avoid deleting an item accidentally.
+If the user click the delete button the ledger is empty or without selecting an item, a message will pop up.
+In this demo, you may first turn on the review details then click delete to see the empty selection message, then select an item from the list to check the actual delete, then finally deleting all the items and click delete one more time to see the empty ledger message.
+- The user can generate summary by clicking the Generate Report button then a new window will open.
+In addition to the financial summary, maximum single items and category percentage analysis on the left, there will be a picture on the right showing your current financial status.
+In this demo, you can enter different combinations of items to check the calculation and try net income >= 1000000, <= 0 or in between to view different interesting pictures.
+- The user can finally save data by clicking the Save Ledger button.
+However, even if the user forget to save before exit the application, a recover.txt file will be created in the data folder.
+In this demo, you may try to save the ledger, or just simply close the window then check the recover.txt file.